Kids classes

 Kihaku is the last word we say at the end of each practice.
 Spirit is the most meaningful translation of the term.
 Spirit means the type of inner strength that can only come after heartfelt commitment and hard work.

-We do more than teach our children judo at the KBI.
-We build Kihaku.
+We do more than teach our children judo at KBI.
+We build kihaku.

 Please see our schedule for our most up-to-date class times.